The Eisenstein ideal with squarefree level: Introduction

 The analogue of (1) has been proven for squarefree levels by Ohta \cite{ohta2014}.
-However, as has been noted by many authors, notably Ribet and Yoo \cite{ribet2015,yoo2015}, the statements (2)-(5) are not true in the squarefree setting.
-Still, in this paper, we prove, in certain cases, analogues of (2)-(5).
+However, as has been noted by many authors, notably Ribet and Yoo \cite{ribet2015,yoo2015}, the statements (2)-(4) are not true in the squarefree setting.
+Still, in this paper, we prove, in certain cases, analogues of (2)-(4).
 Namely, we count the minimal number of generators of the Eisenstein ideal, count the dimension of the Eisenstein kernel of the Jacobian, and give sufficient (and sometimes also necessary) conditions for a list of elements $T_q-(q+1)$ to generate the Eisenstein ideal.
+As a corollary, we produce new level-raising results for modular forms congruent to Eisenstein series.